thk2b/xcontrol/README.md

 - 📡 subscribers
 - 💥 actions

 Models store the state.
 They allow reading and writing state.
+They are pure: no side effects are permitted.
+Models can be subclassed to represent more advanced data structures.

+Controllers are enabled by the `control(Model)` higher order component.
+Any subclass of `Model` is valid.
+`control(Model)` is essentially a 'dynamic'`extends` statement.
-Controllers are Models which prevent directly reading the state.
-The only way of doing so is to subscribe to it.
-Whenever a controler updates, all the subscribers are called with the new state.
+Controllers enable subscribers to subscribe to its state.
+Whenever state is written to the model, all subscribers are called with the model's new state.
+This is the only way of reading the state, by subscribing to it.

 Subscribers consume a controller's state and cause actions.
 They connect to the store by passing it a function of state.
 Whenever the state updates, the function is called by the controller.